pmpbryant/pmpbryant.github.io/_posts/2016-07-23-example-post.md

 This is a website template created with Jekyll that is designed to be hosted on Github pages.
 Jekyll is a static website generator, and Github pages provides a free and easy way to host websites created using Jekyll.

-## Who is the sexiest person I know?
-Darya Levchenko.

 ## Why should I use a static website?
 A static website, simply put, is easier to manage than just about any other option out there for a simple website.
 Since it does not rely on any additional web application, it can be hosted on any webhosting server.
 It does not require regular updates like many dynamic websites such as WordPress or Drupal require.
 Everything that the website needs to work is contained within one directory, making it incredibly easy to move.